What's on this page?

 My wife always catches me when I start talking about resale value.
 She says, “WE live here and WE AREN’T selling our house.”
 (Marriage counseling?
 No, we’re good, we’re good.).

-According to the Self Storage Association of America, 1 in 10 Americans currently rents a self-storage space, aka, "mini-storage."
-In 2010, revenue to the self-storage industry was roughly $22 Billion.
+According to the Self Storage Association of America, 1 in 10 Americans currently rents a self-storage space, aka, “mini-storage.”
+That’s up from 1 in 17 in 1995.
+In 2016, revenue to the self-storage industry was roughly $36 Billion, up from $22 Billion in 2010.

 In other words, if two houses are priced about the same, have about the same floor plan, and are located in the same desirable area, why would someone choose YOUR house over one down the street?
 Because YOUR house has a better garage (or kitchen or whatever feature you want to name)!